Nikhil-ssd/demographic_data_analysis/README.md

 #### Dataset Information

-This dataset consists of 195 rows and 5 columns namely 1) Country Name 2) Country Code 3) Birth Rate 4) Internet Users 5) Income Group in an Excel sheet.
+This dataset contained in DemographicData.xlsx consists of 195 rows and 5 columns namely 1) Country Name 2) Country Code 3) Birth Rate 4) Internet Users 5) Income Group in an Excel sheet.

 #### Questions
 1. Create the name range for birth rate and income group.